nmeum/mach/README.md

 If Guix is configured correctly, this should add the mach executable to your user's profile.

+### Development

+Code should be formatted using [ormolu][ormolu github].
+A githook for this purpose is available which can be enabled using:

+    $ git config --local core.hooksPath .githooks

 ### Related Work

 * [The original Make paper by Stuart I. Feldman][feldman make]